Part I

 Melvin Vopson at the University of Portsmouth claims to have found empirical evidence.
 His “Second Law of Infodynamics” argues that information entropy in physical systems decreases over time—the opposite of what thermodynamics predicts—suggesting built-in “data compression” like a simulation would use.
 He’s applied this to SARS-CoV-2 mutations and proposed that information itself has mass.

-We’ll address the serious problems with this in the cherry-picked evidence section.
+The serious problems with this claim show up in the cherry-picked evidence section below.

 This is the argument you’ll hear in every YouTube video on the topic.
 The observer effect: reality only “renders” when you look at it.
 Quantum entanglement: particles share information like variables in the same memory address.
 Quantization: reality comes in discrete packets, like pixels.
 The Planck length as the “minimum resolution” of reality.

 These analogies are genuinely thought-provoking, which is why they spread so well.
-But analogies are not evidence.
-Every single one has an explanation within standard physics that doesn’t require invoking a simulator.
-We’ll break this down.
+But analogies are not evidence, and every single one has an explanation within standard physics that doesn’t require invoking a simulator.

 Perhaps the most striking finding: theoretical physicist James Gates Jr. (University of Maryland) discovered what appear to be error-correcting codes—specifically, doubly-even self-dual linear binary block codes, the same type used in web browsers—embedded in the equations of supersymmetric string theory.